rsvim/rsvim.github.io/blog/2024-08-29-motivation.md

 ## Script

-Script [plays a most important role in (Neo)Vim editor, it also turns the editor into a language interpreter/runtime/virtual machine](https://github.com/rsvim/rfc/blob/873cf96ca2ea256c0694e9396816b2ded827d08a/2-JavascriptEngine.md?plain=1#L9) at the same time.
+Script [plays a most important role in (Neo)Vim editor: it drives the editor's looking and behavior, schedules background job, communicates with remote process, etc. It also turns the editor into a language interpreter/runtime/virtual machine](https://github.com/rsvim/rfc/blob/873cf96ca2ea256c0694e9396816b2ded827d08a/2-JavascriptEngine.md?plain=1#L9) at the same time.
 When looking at (Neo)Vim editor as a language interpreter, people start to think about more topics:

 - Modern programming language features:
   - Functional programming: iteration, closure, no side effects, etc.
   - Builtin async/await.
   - Static type
   - And a lot more.
-- Package management, registry and distribution.
+- Package management, upgrade and distribution.
 For example:
   - [Luarocks](https://luarocks.org/) for lua.
   - [Npm](https://www.npmjs.com/) for js/ts.
   - [Pip](https://packaging.python.org/en/latest/tutorials/installing-packages/) for python.

 The disadvantages of choosing lua gradually emerged, after all it's limited by the poor grammar design and community support, far behind popular script languages mentioned above.

-This is why when I'm looking at the (Neo)Vim editor, the idea to reinvent it with Rust+Javascript suddenly popped up.
-Compares with c/c++, rust provides so much powerful and productive features and toolchains, with a active developing community that can leverage.
-For the script language, we would want one that has:
+This is why when looking at the (Neo)Vim editor, the idea to reinvent it with rust+javascript suddenly popped up.
+Compares with c/c++, rust provides so much powerful and productive features, also the toolchains, the active developing communities.
+As for the script, we would want one has:

 - Modern programming language features and package management mentioned above.
 - Popular and widely used, with active developing community.